pleavitt/calculator/README.md

 ## TODO

 - Separate application up into multiple components.
-- Update UI to look similar to calculator application you find on smartphones.
+- Update UI to look similar to a calculator application you find on smartphones.
 - Create unit tests
+- Accept keyboard input